adibarra/shadle/README.md

 </h1>

 <h3 align="center">
-  A React-based Wordle-style game for colors with PWA and notifications
+  A Vue-based Wordle-style game for colors with PWA and notifications
 </h3>

 <p align="center">